-Cost of Attendance Budget MINUS Expected Family Contribution EQUALS "Need" (or maximum Financial Aid you can receive)
+Cost of Attendance Budget MINUS Student Aid Index (SAI) Minus Other financial Assistance (OFA) EQUALS "Need" (or maximum Financial Aid you can receive)

 Needs Analysis System

 Through the evaluation of Income, Assets, Expenses, and Debts the school determines the applicant's estimated "Family Contribution" toward his/her educational expenses (See Cost of Attendance section above).
 Federal Pell Grant Methodology is used for the Campus-based and Subsidized Federal Direct Stafford Loan program.
 The Federal Pell Grant formula is used to calculate eligibility for the Federal Pell Grant Program.
 The Federal Unsubsidized Direct Loan and Federal Direct PLUS programs are not need based; however, eligibility for the Federal Pell Grant and other need based programs (such as Federal Supplemental Educational Opportunity Grants and Subsidized Federal Family Educational Stafford Loans) must be established and accounted for prior to awarding an Unsubsidized Federal Stafford Loan or a Federal PLUS loan.